bsazonov/rethread/docs/Rationale.md

   t.join();
 }
 ```
-If `do_work2()` throws, it doesn't cause termination, but it causes thread dtor to hang forever, because `alive` will never become `false`.
+If `do_work2()` throws, it will no longer cause termination, but it will cause thread dtor to hang forever, because `alive` will never become `false`.
 So, before joining the thread we have to somehow cancel the invoked function.
 Also, we have to remember that `do_work()` may block on condition_variable or inside OS call.

 So the bigger problem is:
 #####What is the proper way to cancel a long operation, especially if it is waiting on a condition variable or performing a blocking call to the OS?